Speed: The GCS ENCS Cluster

 2.8.2 Graphical Applications

-If you need to run an on-Speed graphical-based UI application (e.g., MALTLAB, Abaqus CME, etc.), or an IDE (PyCharm, VSCode, Eclipse) to develop and test your job’s code interactively you need to enable X11-forwarding from your client machine to speed then to the compute node.
-To do so:
+To run graphical UI applications (e.g., MALTLAB, Abaqus CME, IDEs like PyCharm, VSCode, Eclipse, etc.) on Speed, you need to enable X11 forwarding from your client machine Speed then to the compute node.
+To do so, follow these steps:

-1. you need to run an X server on your client machine, such as,
+1. Run an X server on your client machine:

 4. Once landed on a compute node, verify DISPLAY again.